 - 1 cup snow peas trimmed and halved crosswise

 - 1 red bell pepper cut into short, narrow strips

 - 2–3 tbsp minced fresh dill

 - ⅓ cup good-quality vinaigrette homemade or store-bought

 - ¼ cup vegan mayonnaise

-Steam the snow peas very briefly, just until bright green, then rinse with cool water and drain.
+- Steam the snow peas briefly until bright green, then rinse with cool water and drain.

 - In a large mixing bowl, combine the cooled millet, snow peas, and all remaining ingredients except the last two.